deepanjana1107/manhattan/README.md

 After following this instructions the network topology is implemented and together with the published layers on geoserver and the provided codes the application should work.

+## Client Side

+‘Manhattan’ => the JavaScript (JS) client application built in MVC style.
+It comprises the following important folders:

+- app: stores the relevant model, view, controller files
+- library: stores the relevant OpenLayers 2, GeoExt 2, and Ext.JS library files
+- resources: contain client application relevant non-JavaScript files such as images (of NYC), help files (map files) etc.
+- the php file (route_multiple.php) is contained in the manhattan/resources/php folder

+Apache2 (HTTPD) webserver that hosts the ‘manhattan’ application client on http://localhost:80/